svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

-# List Your Exchange on SGY Charts
+# List Your Exchange on RCP Charts

-In addition to providing data about the SGY Ledger network and its accounts and transactions, SGY Charts also provides [SGY market data](https://xrpcharts.ripple.com/#/xrp-markets) from external exchanges.
-This tutorial describes how to have your exchange and its SGY trade and order book data listed on SGY Charts.
+In addition to providing data about the RCP Ledger network and its accounts and transactions, RCP Charts also provides [RCP market data](https://xrpcharts.ripple.com/#/xrp-markets) from external exchanges.
+This tutorial describes how to have your exchange and its RCP trade and order book data listed on RCP Charts.

-To enable SGY Charts to list your exchange, you'll need to make the following data available.
+To enable RCP Charts to list your exchange, you'll need to make the following data available.
 Your exchange may have existing RESTful API endpoints that can deliver this data.
 If so, there may be little to no development effort required on your part to complete tasks 1 and 2.

 1. [Provide a Recently Executed Trades RESTful API endpoint](#provide-a-recently-executed-trades-endpoint).

 2. [Provide a Current Order Book RESTful API endpoint](#provide-a-current-order-book-endpoint).

-Then, you'll need to [send an exchange listing request to SGY Charts](#send-an-exchange-listing-request-to-xrp-charts).
+Then, you'll need to [send an exchange listing request to RCP Charts](#send-an-exchange-listing-request-to-xrp-charts).

 If you have any questions about endpoint specifications, contact <xrpcharts_support@ripple.com>.

 ## Provide a Recently Executed Trades Endpoint

-Provide a RESTful API endpoint that returns the most recent 500-1,000 individual trades executed in a particular SGY market.
+Provide a RESTful API endpoint that returns the most recent 500-1,000 individual trades executed in a particular RCP market.

-To ensure that it doesn't miss a trade, SGY Charts queries the endpoint frequently, between every 5 and 30 seconds, aiming to get responses that have overlapping trade data.
+To ensure that it doesn't miss a trade, RCP Charts queries the endpoint frequently, between every 5 and 30 seconds, aiming to get responses that have overlapping trade data.
 Ensure that any rate limit enforced by your endpoint can accommodate this query frequency.
-SGY Charts records unique trade data only, even if it gets overlapping trades.
+RCP Charts records unique trade data only, even if it gets overlapping trades.

-If SGY Charts needs to query your endpoint at a frequency that exceeds your rate limit, SGY Charts may request that you adjust the rate limit or provide the `last_tid` parameter.
+If RCP Charts needs to query your endpoint at a frequency that exceeds your rate limit, RCP Charts may request that you adjust the rate limit or provide the `last_tid` parameter.

 ### Request Format